-- www.papaCambridge.com Comprehension/responsiveness.
-This assesses the candidate's response in terms of Scale (a) comprehension of the teacher/Examiner, immediacy of reaction/response, fluency of response, presentation of material in the topic. - Scale (b) Linguistic content.
+www.PapaCambridge.com Comprehension/responsiveness.
+This assesses the candidate's response in terms of Scale (a) comprehension of the teacher/Examiner, immediacy of reaction/response, fluency of response, presentation of material in the topic.

+Scale (b) Linguistic content.
 This assesses the linguistic content of the candidate's answers in terms of the complexity, accuracy and range of structures, vocabulary and idiom.

-Category Mark Outstanding (a) Not necessarily of native speaker standard. (b) The highest level to be expected of the best IGCSE candidates.
+Category Mark Outstanding (a) A spontaneous interchange between candidate and Examiner.
+Responds confidently to all question types.
+Fluent.
+Not necessarily of native speaker standard. (b) Very accurate use of structures, vocabulary and idiom with occasional errors in more complex language.
+Not necessarily of native speaker standard.
 14-15 Very good (a) Generally understands questions first time, but may require occasional re-phrasing.
 Can respond satisfactorily to both straightforward and unexpected questions. (b) Wide range of mostly accurate structures, vocabulary and idiom.
 12-13 Good (a) Has no difficulty with straightforward questions and responds fairly well to unexpected ones, particularly when they are re-phrased. (b) Good range of generally accurate structures, varied vocabulary.
-10-11 Satisfactory (a) Understands straightforward questions but has difficulty with some unexpected ones and needs some rephrasing.
+10-11 Satisfactory (a) Understands straightforward questions but has difficulty with some unexpected ones and needs some re-phrasing.
 Fairly fluent, but some hesitation. (b) Adequate range of structures and vocabulary.
-Can convey past and future meaning ; some ambiguity.
+Can convey past and future meaning; some ambiguity.
 7-9 Weak (a) Has difficulty even with straightforward questions, but still attempts an answer. (b) Shows elementary, limited vocabulary and faulty manipulation of structures.
 4-6 Poor (a) Frequently fails to understand the questions and has great difficulty in replying. (b) Shows very limited range of structures and vocabulary.
 0-3